omry/omegaconf/docs/source/usage.rst

 OmegaConf.to_object
 ^^^^^^^^^^^^^^^^^^^^^^
-The ``OmegaConf.to_object`` method recursively converts DictConfig and ListConfig objects into dicts and lists, with the execption that Structured Config objects are converted into instances of the backing dataclass or attr class.
-All OmegaConf interpolations are resolved before conversion to python containers.
+The ``OmegaConf.to_object`` method recursively converts DictConfig and ListConfig objects into dicts and lists, with the exception that Structured Config objects are converted into instances of the backing dataclass or attr class.
+All OmegaConf interpolations are resolved before conversion to Python containers.

 .. doctest::